MayankGarg4343/Pig-Game/README.md

 If you're learning JavaScript or looking for a fun browser game to play and improve, this is a great place to start.
 I've also added a clean UI, a modern layout, and used best practices in JavaScript to keep the code readable and beginner-friendly. ✅

-You can play the live demo here (add your deployment link), or feel free to fork the repo and try it out locally.
+You can play the live demo here ((https://pig-game-omega-eight.vercel.app/)), or feel free to fork the repo and try it out locally.
 If you like the project, don’t forget to ⭐ star it, 🍴 fork it, or contribute your own ideas and improvements!

 Built with ❤️ by Mayank Garg.
 Let’s connect and grow together! 😊